Red Hen Publications

 Emotional range of a teaspoon, my foot.

-He’s certainly not the only one.
+If so, he’s certainly not the only one.

 In the aftermath of the Yule brawl she must have taken some degree of satisfaction that she was finally making an impression.
 But then Ron farted about for the rest of the year, and then went on to leave her twisting in the wind throughout the whole of Year 5.
 With, still, Not A Word spoken on the subject.